andrebradshaw/Highlight-LinkedIn/README.md

 "quoted phrases" will be highlighted as such.
 OR, AND, (), *, operators will just be deleted.

 Future Updates:
-1) NEAR operator support
+  1) NEAR operator support (Why that went away is beyond me)
   2) Recruiter and Sales Navigator pofile support
   3) Support for all websites
-4) Tell me what you would like to see
+  4) Tell me what else you would like to see